Madonna: 1988–1991: Like a Prayer, Dick Tracy, and Truth or Dare

 She made her Broadway debut in the production of Speed-the-Plow at the Royale Theatre from May to August 1988.
 According to the Associated Press, Madonna filed an assault report against Penn after an alleged incident at their Malibu home during the New Year's weekend.
 Madonna filed for divorce on January 5, 1989, and the following week she reportedly asked that no criminal charges be pressed.

 In January 1989, Madonna signed an endorsement deal with soft-drink manufacturer Pepsi.
 In one Pepsi commercial, she debuted "Like a Prayer", the lead single and title track from her fourth studio album.
 The music video featured Catholic symbols such as stigmata and cross burning, and a dream of making love to a saint, leading the Vatican to condemn the video.
 Religious groups sought to ban the commercial and boycott Pepsi products.
 Pepsi revoked the commercial and canceled her sponsorship contract.
 "Like a Prayer" topped the charts in many countries, becoming her seventh number-one on the Hot 100.

 Madonna co-wrote and co-produced the album Like a Prayer with Patrick Leonard, Stephen Bray, and Prince.
 Music critic J. D. Considine from Rolling Stone praised it "as close to art as pop music gets ... proof not only that Madonna should be taken seriously as an artist but that hers is one of the most compelling voices of the Eighties."
 Like a Prayer peaked at number one on the Billboard 200 and sold 15 million copies worldwide.
-Other successful singles from the album were "Express Yourself" and "Cherish", which both peaked at number two in the US, as well as the UK top-five "Dear Jessie" and the U.S. top-ten "Keep It Together".
+Other successful singles from the album were "Express Yourself" and "Cherish", which both peaked at number two in the US, as well as the UK top-five "Dear Jessie" and the US top-ten "Keep It Together".
 By the end of the 1980s, Madonna was named as the "Artist of the Decade" by MTV, Billboard and Musician magazine.